gregorriegler/gregorriegler.github.io/_drafts/2020-07-25-levels-of-modularity.md

 ## Conclusion

-The **Levels of Modularity** provide a model to help reason about an architecture and decide where to go from there.
+The **Levels of Modularity** provide a model to reason about an architecture and help decide on where you want to go.
 The higher the level, the more modular an architecture is.

 Also, we may use the **Levels of Modularity** as a cook book to refactor to a more modular architecture.
 We want to go level by level incrementally.

 To get from a *Big Ball of Mud (Level 0)* to a *Modular Monolith (Level 2)*, we first want to find the features and collect them in distinct packages to arrive at *Package by Feature (Level 1)*.
 Only then would we decouple the feature packages to finally arrive at a *Modular Monolith (Level 2)*.
-We may even apply the *Strangler Pattern[^StranglerPattern]* and carry one feature through all Levels before attempting the next one.
+We may even apply the *Strangler Pattern[^StranglerPattern]* and carry one feature at a time through all levels.

 [^StranglerPattern]: [Strangler Pattern](https://martinfowler.com/bliki/StranglerFigApplication.html): An approach to improve a big system by improving one sub-system at a time until there is no sub-system left to improve.